miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 I half-developed some silly games when I was a few years younger.
 I always got bored and eventually abandoned them.
-But now that I've started university, I've become friends with someone who has a lot more experience, and I've retroactively realiced I had massive Dunning-Kruger.
+But now that I've started university, I've become friends with someone who has a lot more experience, and I've retroactively realized I had massive Dunning-Kruger.
-So I decided to work on another game.
+So, I decided to work on another game.

 I'd never written a [game design document](https://gamedevbeginner.com/how-to-write-a-game-design-document-with-examples/) before; it's one of the things my friend insisted I do that have made everything easier.
 Particularly, when writing it out I noted one of the limitations of the game was going to be my artistic abilities.
 I'm decent at music, but there's no way I'm making 2D animations by hand that look good.
 But I remembered a really neat phone game called [PewPew](https://pewpew.live) I'd played as a child, and was inspired by its neat vector graphics.
-So I decided to give those a shot!
+So, I decided to give those a shot!
 How hard could it be?

 I opened [Blender](https://www.blender.org/) and made some models using only edges, and opened them up in Godot.